clemenko/fedsummit_19/readme.md

 5. One the password is entered click grey "X" in the upper right hand corner.
 This will cancel out of the installer.
   ![plugins](img/jenkins_plugins.jpg)

-9. And we are done installing Jenkins.
+6. And we are done installing Jenkins.
 Click `Start using Jenkins`
   ![finish](img/jenkins_finish.jpg)

 ### Task 9.2 - Plumb Jenkins

-Now that we have Jenkins setup and running we need to add 3 additional plugins - Blue Ocean, Generic Webhook Trigger and Pipeline:
+Now that we have Jenkins setup and running we need to add an "item".

-1. Click on `Manage Jenkins` --> `Manage Plugins` --> `Available` and filter/search for `Blue Ocean`, `Generic Webhook Trigger` and `Pipeline`.
-When you have found each one check the checkbox to the left of the plugin name to select for installation.

-2. Click on `Install without restart` and wait for the plugins to install.
-When all plugins have installed navigate back to the Jenkins homepage.

-3. Click on `New item` in the upper left.
+1. Click on `New item` in the upper left.
   ![newitem](img/jenkins_newitem.jpg)

-4. Enter a name like `ci_summit19`, click `Freestyle project` and then click `OK`.
+2. Enter a name like `ci_summit19`, click `Freestyle project` and then click `OK`.
   ![time](img/jenkins_item.jpg)

-5. Let's scroll down to the `Build` section.
+3. Let's scroll down to the `Build` section.
 We will come back to the `Build Triggers` section in a bit.
 Now click `Add build step` --> `Execute shell`.
   ![build](img/jenkins_build.jpg)

-6. You will now see a text box.
+4. You will now see a text box.
 Past the following build script into the text box.

     **Please replace the <DTR_URL> with your URL! `echo $DTR_URL` <-- `worker3`**